 February 14 had been the day when Romans honored the goddess Juno.
 A feast honoring another Roman god began the next day.
 In A.D.
 496, a church leader dedicated this day to Valentinus’ memory instead.
 What was once a day of pagan idolatry became a day of Christian heroism.

-Long before Hallmark, Christians celebrated Valentine’s Day.
+Christians celebrated Valentine’s Day long before Hallmark.
 Valentinus’ legacy inspires us to take a stand for God’s Word.
-He also inspires us to take a stand for our marriages.
+He also inspires us to take a stand for marriage.
 He was willing to die so others could be married.
 How much are we willing to sacrifice for our own marriage?

 Almost half of marriages today end in divorce.
 Sadly, the situation is no better among Christians.
 Rather than imitating Valentinus’ sacrificial love, we are selfish and hardhearted toward our spouses.

 Marriage is a wonderful gift from God.
 If you don’t believe me, ask someone who is spending today alone.
 They’ll remind you to appreciate what He’s given you!
 Let today motivate you to make your marriage the best it can possibly be!